5 Smart Tips for Soundproofing Windows

 Applying acoustic caulk is the easiest and most inexpensive way to soundproof windows.
 If there is already silicone caulk around the window frame, remove it with a putty knife.
 Cut a quarter-inch opening in the tip of the acoustic caulk tube with a utility knife, load the tube into a caulking gun, and pull the gun’s trigger to apply a thin bead of caulk in the gap between the interior window frame and interior wall.

 Acoustic caulk readily bonds with most window frame and wall materials, including wood and drywall.
-More flexible than regular silicone caulk, acoustic caulk won’t shrink or form new cracks over time as you operate your windows; it’s also ultra-durable, lasting for several years before requiring re-caulking.
+More flexible than regular silicone caulk, acoustic caulk won’t shrink or form new cracks over time as you operate your windows; it’s also ultra-durable, lasting for several years before it requires re-caulking.
 Though you’ll most often find it white, acoustic caulk is available in a variety of hues.
 Some products turn clear as they dry, while others remain their original color but can be painted to match the color of interior walls.

-4. Hang sound-dampening curtains to block sound.
+4. Hang sound-dampening curtains to block outside noise.

 To soften noise as well as reduce harsh glare, hang sound-dampening curtains.
-NICETOWN’s blackout curtains, which were the top overall pick in our researched guide to the best soundproof curtains of 2022, are a top-quality option.
-Sound-dampening curtains, which usually cost $20 to $60 per panel, are made of a thick, heavy fabric such as velvet, and are typically lined of vinyl or a similar material that absorbs sound.
+NICETOWN’s blackout curtains, which were the top overall pick in our researched guide to the best soundproof curtains, are a top-quality option.
+Sound-dampening curtains, which usually cost $20 to $60 per panel, are made of a thick, heavy fabric such as velvet, and are typically lined with vinyl or a similar material that absorbs sound.
 These curtains also minimize echoes.
 Because they dampen but do not block sound entirely, they’re better suited for light noise pollution that may interrupt sleep, such as crickets or birds chirping, than they are for dampening the sound of heavy street traffic.

 Many of these window treatments also serve as quality blackout curtains, which have a foam backing that helps block out light.
 Curtains that absorb sound and block light are great options for bedrooms and other spaces designed for sleep and relaxation.
 They are especially popular with folks who work night-shift hours and sleep during the day.